|Nutrition Facts (per serving)|

-- A can of sweet corn added to the soup adds texture and, although not traditional, adds a sweet flavor.
+- A can of sweet corn added to the soup gives texture and, although not traditional, provides a sweet flavor.

 How to Properly Store and Reheat Cullen Skink

 As with all fish and dairy-based dishes, proper storage is key to maintaining food safety

 - If you have leftovers and are planning on eating them shortly, store the soup in an airtight container and keep in the fridge for up to two days.
 Warm up on the stove but do not store again if you have any additional leftovers; those portions need to go.

-- For longer-term storage, place soup in freezer bags and freeze for up to two months.
+- For longer-term storage, place it in freezer bags and freeze the soup for up to two months.
 Thaw overnight in the fridge before heating up on the stove.

 - When reheating, do not boil the soup.
 With sudden changes in temperature, the fish's texture can be altered and go from flaky to rubbery in minutes.

 - If the reheated soup seems too thick, add whole milk and taste for seasonings, adding salt and pepper as needed.